artynuts/ai-model-comparison/README.md

 1. Enter your query in the text area
 2. Click "Compare Models" to send the query to all AI models
 3. View the responses side by side
+4. Rate responses using thumbs up/down for different categories
-4. Access your query history in the sidebar
+5. Access your query history in the sidebar
+6. View rating summaries in the dedicated ratings page
-5. Click on past queries to view previous comparisons
+7. Click on past queries to view previous comparisons

 ## Tech Stack